 - Medical Interventions (MI) Prerequisites: Principles of Biomedical Sciences, Human Body Systems, and Biology or Honors Biology

 - Students investigate a variety of interventions involved in the prevention, diagnosis and treatment of disease as they follow the life of a fictitious family.
 The course is a “How-To” manual for maintaining overall health and homeostasis in the body.
 Students explore how to prevent and fight infection; screen and evaluate the code in human DNA; prevent, diagnose and treat cancer; and prevail when the organs of the body begin to fail.
 Through these scenarios, students are exposed to a range of interventions related to immunology, surgery, genetics, pharmacology, medical devices, and diagnostics.
 11th grade

 Students are required to take Capstone Course their senior year.

 - Biomedical Innovation (BI)

 - Students design innovative solutions for the health challenges of the 21st century.
 They work through progressively challenging open-ended problems, addressing topics such as clinical medicine, physiology, biomedical engineering, and public health.
 They have the opportunity to work on an independent project with a mentor or advisor from a university, hospital, research institution, or the biomedical industry.
 Throughout the course, students are expected to present their work to an audience of STEM professionals.
-This course is designed for 12th grade students.
+12th grade

 - Academy Internship

-- Students complete 135 hour minimum internship in a biomedical, biotechnical or similar field of study prior to their graduation.
-This is a required to graduate from the academy.
+- Students complete a 135-hour minimum internship.
+This is required to graduate from the academy.
 An internship prepares students to be college and career ready at a professional level.
-It improves their time management, prioritization, business ethics, conversation through professional emails, trainings and meeting etiquette.
+It improves their time management, prioritization, business ethics, conversation through professional emails, training and meeting etiquette.
 Typically completed during their summer break between their junior and senior year or can be completed as a course during their senior year, preferably fall semester before college applications.